Mandibular advancement splint: Usage

+An additional meta-analysis was published in the Otolaryngology–Head and Neck Surgery journal in 2024 found that oral devices could be effective in mitigating severe sleep apnea, with an estimated 66% reduction in AHI associated with the use of a mandibular advancement device.

 Drawbacks

-In a survey study of patients, many discontinued use because of discomfort, lack of efficacy or switching to CPAP and frequent side-effects included dry mouth, tooth pain, dental discomfort and jaw pain.
-Long term use is not associated with temporamandibular disorders but was associated with permanent changes in how the upper and lower teeth meet and the appliances needed about 0.8 repairs/relines per year.
-Some patients can find these devices somewhat uncomfortable, although many patients find them less bothersome than CPAP mask treatment, so patients are more likely to wear them consistently and comply with treatment CPAP manufacturers claim that improperly fitted devices may cause teeth to shift over time, like with CPAP, but cite no evidence to support these claims Patients may pay around $1900 out of pocket to secure these devices, and, in the US, some health plans do not cover these costs.
+In a survey study of patients, many discontinued use because of discomfort, lack of efficacy or switching to CPAP, and frequent side-effects such as dry mouth, tooth pain, dental discomfort and jaw pain.
+Long-term use is not associated with temporomandibular disorders but was associated with permanent changes in how the upper and lower teeth meet, and the appliances needed about 0.8 repairs/relines per year.
+Some patients can find these devices somewhat uncomfortable, although many patients find them less bothersome than CPAP mask treatment, so patients are more likely to wear them consistently and comply with treatment CPAP manufacturers claim that improperly fitted devices may cause teeth to shift over time, like with CPAP, but cite no evidence to support these claims.
+Patients may pay around $1900 out of pocket to secure these devices, though in the US, most health insurance plans do cover these costs if a clinicially severe patient has shown themselves to be intolerant of CPAP, or if the patient is diagnosed with moderate sleep apnea, or if the patient was diagnosed with mild sleep apnea and a co-morbidity.
 The high price for prescription devices has led to a proliferation of lower cost non-prescription devices that are unproven and some sleep specialists suggest may be dangerous.

 Adherence to oral appliance is strongly associated with patient reservations regarding the effects of the device on teeth, possible lack of efficacy, and discomfort.